If you want to know how to teach toddlers and build a positive environment where they can learn and thrive then read on…

 As a preschool teacher and now home educating parent, I thought I should put together a post about how to teach toddlers…or how we do it anyway!

-So, let’s take a look at the first of our 11 tips on how to teach toddlers:
+So, here they are…9 tips on how to teach toddlers:

 1. Be aware of developmental stages.

-Most toddlers (if not all) will have tantrums, meltdowns and get overexcited often during their preschool years.
+Most toddlers (if not all) will have meltdowns during their preschool years.

 These incidents of overwhelm happen because a toddlers brain doesn’t function like an adults brain…it simply can’t!